Esther Seiden

 Esther Seiden (אסתר זיידן; March 9, 1908 – June 3, 2014) was a mathematical statistician known for her research on the design of experiments and combinatorial design theory.
 In the study of finite geometry, she introduced the concept of the complement of an oval, and her work with Rita Zemach on orthogonal arrays of strength four was described as "the first significant progress" on the subject.

 Early life and education

-Seiden was born to a Polish-speaking Jewish middle-class family in West Galicia, and educated at a Zionist gymnasium in Krakow.
+Seiden was born to a Polish-speaking Jewish middle-class family in West Galicia, and educated at a Zionist gymnasium in Kraków.

 Against her father's wishes, she went into mathematics.
-She began her university studies at the University of Krakow but moved after a year to Stefan Batory University in Vilnius, where an uncle was a high school mathematics teacher.
+She began her university studies at the University of Kraków but moved after a year to Stefan Batory University in Vilnius, where an uncle was a high school mathematics teacher.
 There, as well as pure mathematics, she also studied physics and mathematical logic.

 Although she planned a teaching career with the master's degree she earned, her instructors provided support to continue her studies for another year.
 By that time, violence between anti-Jewish student groups and Jewish counter-protesters in Vilnius had led to the death of a student, so she was sent away to the University of Warsaw, where she studied logic with Alfred Tarski and Stanisław Leśniewski.